Kantara War Memorial Cemetery

 Temperature: 9°c - 38°c Biggest challenge: Working alone with limited supplies

 For six years CWGC gardener Mohamed Abouzied was cut-off from his colleagues.
-In that time he worked virtually alone.
+During that time he worked virtually alone.
 His only company at work were 2,000 war dead buried in the Egyptian desert.

 Mohamed is the Commission’s resident gardener at Kantara War Memorial Cemetery.
 The site sits in the Sinai Peninsula, on the east bank of the Suez Canal.
 In 2013 a key crossing over the water was shut amid a rise in militant attacks.